mattyfanyq-lang/MRT-Line-Extractor/mtd1_hough_trans/README.md

 1. **Pre-processing**
    - Clean the schematic image.
+   - Convert from .pdf to .png.
    - Convert to greyscale and threshold to black and white.
-   - Resize or deskew if required.

 2. **Line Extraction**
    - Detect edges using OpenCV.